-Ross is a founding director of the Sea-Change Trust.
+Ross is a founding director of the Sea Change Trust.
 He is a media and events entrepreneur, curator and journalist.
-Together with Craig, he is writing a book on their transformative experiences in the underwater realm on the Cape Peninsula.
-The book is due for publication in 2018.
-He is a co-founder of the Wavescape Festival which has been running for 14 years as the leading ocean culture and conservation event in South Africa.
-He is the Chairman of Autonomy Paris - The world's first public focused event to present new urban mobility solutions to policy makers, press and public, in partnership with the City of Paris.
+Together with Craig, he has written a book on their transformative experiences in the underwater realm on the Cape Peninsula.
+He is a co-founder of the Wavescape Ocean Festival which has been running for 15 years as the leading ocean culture and conservation event in South Africa.
+He is also the Chairman of Autonomy Paris - The world's first public focused event to present new urban mobility solutions to policy makers, press and public, in partnership with the City of Paris.
 Ross is a published journalist and author of children’s books.

 Pippa spent much of her childhood in Johannesburg, dreaming of nature.
 Some of her earliest memories are of wading into the sea at Boulders Beach in Simonstown where she learned to swim.
 As an adult, Pippa set out to explore nature and our relationship with it as humans.
-Her role as conservation journalist for Save Our Seas Foundation brought her back to the shores of False Bay where she met Ross and Craig and experienced her first taste of Sea-Change magic.
-Her growing love for the Golden Forest draws her into these cool waters on an almost daily basis where she goes in search of stories that deepen her connection to this incredible wilderness and its weird and wonderful inhabitants.
-Pippa is currently working on on the Sea-Change film with Craig, and spearheading the Sea-Change Experiences field courses with Lisa.
+Her role as conservation journalist for Save Our Seas Foundation brought her back to the shores of False Bay where she met Ross and Craig and experienced her first taste of Sea Change magic.
+Her growing love for the Great African Sea Forest draws her into these cool waters on an almost daily basis where she goes in search of stories that deepen her connection to this incredible wilderness and its weird and wonderful inhabitants.
+Pippa edited the Sea Change Book and is co-directing the Sea Change feature documentary film.

 Lisa started scuba diving at 11 years old and fell in love with the underwater world instantly.
 She became obsessed early on with the very tiny and colourful creatures – especially nudibranchs.
-Her adventuring nature has taken her all over the world, diving and working as a helicopter pilot, but it was last year, when she met the cold water amphibious Sea-Change Tribe that she found where she truly belongs.
-She has recently been working alongside The City of Cape Town to find healthier cleaning protocols to preserve the enormous diversity in the tidal pools around Cape Town.
-Lisa is running the Sea-Change Experience courses, and the Sea-Change Kids’ Outreach Program which is designed to help bring the Sea-Change philosophy and experience to young people who otherwise would not have access to this incredible ecosystem.
+Her adventuring nature has taken her all over the world, diving and working as a helicopter pilot, but it was last year, when she met the cold water amphibious Sea Change Tribe that she found where she truly belongs.
+She has been working alongside The City of Cape Town to find healthier cleaning protocols to preserve the enormous diversity in the tidal pools around Cape Town.
+Lisa runs the Sea Change Kids’ Outreach Program which is designed to help bring the Sea Change philosophy and experience to young people who otherwise would not have access to this incredible ecosystem.

-Matthew is an ecologist, educator and enabler working collaboratively with Sea-Change and other organisations through the EarthCollective network.
+Matthew is an ecologist, educator and enabler working collaboratively with Sea Change and other organisations through the EarthCollective network.
+He spearheads the Sea Change Makers education and leadership programme.
 He is a university field lecturer for Wildlands Studies and facilitates and advises on social-ecological change processes across diverse scales: from individuals to organisations and communities.
-Matthew completed his PhD through Stellenbosch University’s transdiscplinary doctoral program in sustainability and explored how meaningful nature experience deepens our connectedness and inspires learning and leadership for self and society.
+Matthew completed his PhD through Stellenbosch University’s transdiscplinary doctoral program in sustainability and explored how meaningful nature experience deepens our connectedness andinspires learning and leadership for self and society.

 Faine is a young documentary filmmaker with a deep passion for the ocean.
 Her love for nature was fostered by her parents through long camping trips in the Namib desert and through many ocean-related adventures.
 With an incredible desire to capture the feeling of being in the ocean, it was the gift of a GoPro that enabled her to share her vision.
 Camera in hand, Faine would make solo trips into the sea along the Cape Peninsula seeking to capture her underwater world.
 This mostly included diving without a wetsuit sometimes in temperatures as low as 9 degrees Celsius.
 It was a natural progression that Craig Foster, a close family friend, would nurture and mentor Faine’s passion for the sea and unlock a need to explore more, learn more and open up to the incredible mystery of nature.
 “I lost my heart in the sea, only to find my soul.”
-Faine is an integral part of the Sea-Change tribe, with her talents extending into every sphere of the project.
+Faine is an integral part of the Sea Change tribe.
 Follow her antics on instagram.